 2. How did you get into Millinery?

 My Mum, Victoria Henderson, has been making hats and headpieces for many years.
-She heard about a TAFE course being run (by the lovely Rebecca Share) in 2012 and asked if I would like to do the course with her.
+She heard about a TAFE course being run in 2012 and asked if I would like to do the course with her.
 I thought "Why not!" even though I had hardly ever even used a needle and thread!
 When I first started the course I wasn't sure that I even liked it - it was so fiddly and time consuming!
 But in time, I started to love it and saw how rewarding it was.
 Since the TAFE course I have done two Hat's Off to Brisbane Conventions and also an International Millinery Forum and am very much looking forward to the next one!

 3. Tell us how you would describe your designs.

 My designs are influenced by my materials - I love to rework vintage materials into different shapes.
 So I would say my designs are "Vintage style with a modern twist."